rasbt/python_reference/README.md

 **// Resources for learning Python**

-- [Learn Python The Hard Way](http://learnpythonthehardway.org/book/) - The popular and probably most recommended resource for learning Python.

 - [Dive Into Python](http://www.diveintopython.net) / [Dive Into Python 3](http://getpython3.com/diveintopython3/) - A free Python book for experienced programmers.

 - [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) - A free best-practice handbook for both novices and experts.